-Evaluation will include consideration of the following outcomes: degree of positive feedback from school principals and career teachers, degree of positive student/adult engagement, extent of demand for places on the programme, number of students obtaining grade 'C' or above in GCSE Maths and English (target greater than 65%), number of students obtaining grade 'C' or above GCE English, number of adult returners obtaining grade 'C' or above in GCSE Science,
+Evaluation will include consideration of the following outcomes: degree of positive feedback from school principals and careers teachers, degree of positive student/adult engagement, extent of demand for places on the programme, number of students obtaining grade 'C' or above in GCSE Maths and English (target greater than 65%) and the number of adult returners obtaining grade 'C' or above in GCSE Science.

-Summer Transition School: St Mary's, in co-operation with WPBP and supported by the Department of Education, also run an annual Summer School Programme during August each year.
+Summer Transition School: St Mary's, in co-operation with the West Belfast Partnership Board (WBPB) and supported by the Department of Education, host an annual Summer School Programme during August each year.
 This is for pupils in the West Belfast area, who are transferring from Primary to Post-Primary School.
-It focuses on developing the STEM subjects of Science, Technology and Mathematics and English.
+It focuses on developing the STEM subjects of Science, Technology, Mathematics as well as English.
 The Summer School is designed to smooth the transition from primary to post-primary school and encourages learning by making it a fun experience.
 The programme is delivered by fully qualified local teachers along with support staff, through both the medium of Irish and English, and is normally held in St Mary's University College, although it can also be an online event.
 If the project takes place on campus, it allows the participants to experience a 'live' higher education environment as it is possible to offer campus tours, classroom experiences and engagement with College staff.
 Over 150 students participate in the four-day programme.
-Through both the Easter School and the Summer Learning experience, St Mary's and its partner, the WBPB, demonstrate their commitment to raising educational attainment in all sectors of education in the local area.
+Through the Summer School experience, St Mary's and its partner, the WBPB, demonstrate their commitment to raising educational attainment in all sectors of education in the local area.

-Easter School: The College GCSE Examinations Workshops are held in co-operation with the West Belfast Partnership Board (WBPB) and involve approximately 250 pupils from 12 North and West Belfast post-primary schools.
+Easter School: The College GCSE Examinations Workshops are held in co-operation with the WBPB and involve approximately 100-150 pupils from 12 West Belfast post-primary schools.
 They are normally held on the St Mary's campus during the Easter holidays although this can also be achieved virtually.
-GCSE Mathematics and English Language are core subject requirement for entry into many under-graduate programmes.
-Many students, while capable at other subjects, find mathematics and written English challenging.
+GCSE Mathematics and English Language are core subject requirement for entry into all under-graduate programmes.
+Many students, while capable at other subjects, find Mathematics and written English challenging.
 The College, in co-operation with our local partners (WBPB), works with post-primary schools in low participation areas to help improve the success rate of low-income students in GCSE Mathematics and English Language.
 The programme is offered in both English and Irish and combines practical workshops with formal tuition.
-The College will monitor the success of this project in terms of numbers of pupils attending and the proportion of pupils who obtain a grade PART ONE

-'C' or above in GCSE Mathematics (65% in 2019) and GCSE English Language (86% in 2019).
+The College will monitor the success of this project in terms of numbers of pupils attending and the proportion of pupils who obtain a grade 'C' or above in GCSE Mathematics and GCSE English Language.

-Young News Readers: Critical Literacy Project: The Young News Readers project is a collaboration between St Mary's University College, The Irish News and the Confederation of British Industry (CBI).
-The project provides a literacy-based programme that draws on Freebody and Luke's Four Resources Model to teach essential critical literacy skills that include, code breaking, meaning making, text using, and text analysing.
+Young News Readers: Critical Literacy Project: The Young News Readers project is a collaboration between St Mary's University College and The Irish News.
+The project provides a literacy-based programme that draws on Freebody and Luke's Four Resources Model to teach essential critical literacy skills that include code breaking, meaning making, text using, and text analysing.
 The teaching resource, which is written by Donna Hazzard, Principal Lecturer and Literacy Team leader at St Mary's, is for teachers of pupils in Key Stages Two and Three.
 Thousands of pupils in schools across Northern Ireland have successfully participated.
 This included a significant number of primary and post-primary schools in areas of high social deprivation.
 The resource is underpinned by three foundational principles.